Skip to Main Content

 Postpartum Depression Support

-Postpartum depression is often a result of a woman's hormone levels dramatically dropping after they have given birth.
+Postpartum depression is often a result of a woman's hormone levels dramatically dropping after she has given birth.
+While this hormonal shift is natural, its emotional impact can be overwhelming and long-lasting without the right support.

-This empty feeling can affect every aspect of your life, leaving you with emotions of inadequacy, as though you are unfit to be a mother.
+This empty or numb feeling can affect every aspect of your life, leaving you with emotions of inadequacy and the belief that you are unfit to be a mother.
+These thoughts can be deeply distressing—but it's important to understand that postpartum depression is not your fault.

 A woman happy with her baby after treating her postpartum depression.